rasheedaillias88/betasquirrel_tsks/README.md

 - `cat` -Disply contents of a file.Ex: `cat README.md`
 - `clear`-To clear the screen.
 EX: `clear`
 - `mkdir` -To create new directory.
 EX: `mkdir projects`
+- `rm rf` -To remove a file/folder.
+- `ssh-keygen` -Generate ssh-key.
+- `cd..` -TO move to previous folder.

 ## Git Commands